 Co-tutorship agreement for doctoral thesis (International joint supervision)

-New regulation for thesis defence with co-tutorship, approved by agreement of the Governing Council of 16 July 2021 – BOUC 29-07-2021.
+New regulation for carrying out doctoral thesis with co-tutorship, approved by agreement of the Governing Council of 16 July 2021 – BOUC 29-07-2021.

 What is the co-tutorship agreement for doctoral thesis?